yogeshhegde/processor-sdk-doc/source/android/Foundational_Components_Bootloaders.rst

 **Getting toolchain for u-boot builds**

-Links to download toolchains for building u-boot are mentioned in the SDK download page.
+The toolchains are automatically downloaded by the build scripts.

 **Install OPTEE-OS build dependencies**